 To avoid life-threatening motorcycle crashes, become familiar with our latest motorcycle accident statistics.
 The more prepared you are when you take to the road, the better your chance of avoiding serious injury or even death caused by a motorcycle wreck.

-Please note that some 2011 and most 2012 national and Pennsylvania motorcycle accident statistics have not yet been released.
+Please note that some 2012 and 2013 national and Pennsylvania motorcycle accident statistics have not yet been released.
 Check back frequently for updated stats and facts on crashes involving bikes and motorcycle collisions.

 2011 Pennsylvania & National Motorcycle Accident Statistics